FrogOfJuly/rust-incubator/1_concepts/1_7_sized/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - What is [`Sized`] trait about?
 When [Rust] implies it?
 And when not?
+    * Sized mean that the size of the type is known in compile time.
+    * Every time the type consists of sized fields
+    * When theere are unsized fields or if the type is a trait object
 - Why `?Sized` trait bound is important?
 When should we use it and why?
+    * It is important becaus it permits to handle unsized data in a generic way